Electron-beam technology: Curing and sterilization

 Electron-beam curing is a method of curing paints and inks without the need for traditional solvent.
 Electron-beam curing produces a finish similar to that of traditional solvent-evaporation processes, but achieves that finish through a polymerization process.
 E-beam processing is also used to cross-link polymers to make them more resistant to thermal, mechanical or chemical stresses.

 E-beam processing has been used for the sterilization of medical products and aseptic packaging materials for foods, as well as disinfestation, the elimination of live insects from grain, tobacco, and other unprocessed bulk crops.

 Electron microscopes

 An electron microscope uses a controlled beam of electrons to illuminate a specimen and produce a magnified image.
 Two common types are the scanning electron microscope (SEM) and the transmission electron microscope (TEM).

-Medical Radiation Therapy
+Medical radiation therapy

 Electron beams impinging on metal produce X-rays.
 The X-rays may be diagnostic, e.g., dental or limb images.
 Often in these X-ray tubes the metal is a spinning disk so that it doesn't melt; the disk is spun in vacuum via a magnetic motor.
 The X-rays may also be used to kill cancerous tissue.
 The Therac-25 machine is an infamous example of this.